MoldyMacaroniX/dashword.net/_src/posts/the-state-of-dashword-september-2022.md

 # Conclusion

-**[MoldyMacaroniX]:** I hope down the line, no matter what happens, Dashword continues to be a resource for Geometry Dash players.
-I hope Dashword can be a place for new players to learn a thing or two and experienced players to share their writing.
+We hope down the line, no matter what happens, Dashword continues to be a resource for Geometry Dash players.
+We hope Dashword can be a place for new players to learn a thing or two and experienced players to share their writing.